 No films less than 5 minutes in length will be accepted.

-Students - only one film or screenplay - multiple submissions are not permitted - please choose your best work.
+Students - only one film or screenplay - multiple submissions are not permitted.
+Please choose your best work and submit a scanned copy of your student ID or a letter indicating the name of your school, college or university.

 All films must have all music, image and video clearances completed by the filmmaker(s).